MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-replica/storage-replica-enhanced-log.md

     New-Volume -FriendlyName north-data -StoragePoolFriendlyName "Pool for Site North" -Size 1tb -FileSystem CSVFS_ReFS
     ```

-2. Createa a new virtual disk for Storage Replica logs and initialize the partition for each site:
+2. Create a new virtual disk for Storage Replica logs and initialize the partition for each site:

     ```powershell
     New-VirtualDisk -FriendlyName south-log -StoragePoolFriendlyName "Pool for Site South" -Size 16gb